 Mindful walking is a mindfulness exercise that can be done while walking to work, running errands, or taking a break from work.
 Focus on the sensation of your feet touching the ground, the movement of your legs, and the rhythm of your breathing.
 Pay attention to your surroundings and notice any sights, sounds, or smells around you.

 Gratitude practice is a mindfulness exercise that involves acknowledging and appreciating the good things in your life.
 Take a few minutes each day to write down three things you are grateful for.
+Using a dedicated mindfulness journal can make this habit more enjoyable and consistent.
 They can be as simple as a warm cup of coffee or a friendly conversation with a colleague.

 Mindful eating is a mindfulness exercise that involves paying attention to the experience of eating.
 Take a few minutes to sit down and eat a meal without any distractions.
 Focus on the taste, texture, and smell of the food.
 Notice how your body feels as you eat and when you become full.

 Progressive muscle relaxation is a mindfulness exercise that involves tensing and relaxing different muscle groups in the body.
 Start by sitting or lying down in a comfortable position.
-Tense each muscle group for a few seconds, then release the tension and focus on the sensation of relaxation.
-Start with the toes and work your way up to the head.
+Tensing each muscle group for a few seconds, then releasing the tension, can be aided by a stress relief ball to help you physically feel the difference between tension and relaxation.
+Begin with the toes and work your way up to the head.

 Reading more:

 Mindful listening is a mindfulness exercise that involves listening to sounds without judgment or distraction.
 Choose a sound, such as a bird singing or a car passing by, and focus on it for a few minutes.
-Notice the pitch, volume, and duration of the sound.
+If you find external noise overwhelming, a pair of noise‑cancelling headphones can help you tune into subtle sounds and maintain focus.

 Visualization is a mindfulness exercise that involves imagining a calm, peaceful scene.
-Close your eyes and visualize a place where you feel relaxed and happy.
-It can be a beach, a mountain, or a forest.
-Spend a few minutes in this place, imagining the sights, sounds, and sensations.
+Close your eyes and visualize a place where you feel relaxed and happy---perhaps a beach, a mountain, or a forest.
+Enhancing this practice with a soothing scent from an essential oil rollerball can make the imagined environment feel more vivid.

 Short mindful breaks are mindfulness exercises that can be done throughout the day, even during busy workdays.
 Take a few minutes to pause and focus on your breath, stretch your muscles, or take a walk outside.
 These short breaks can help reduce stress and increase focus and productivity.